 What you get is impeccable sound, warmth, and pitch-perfect intonation accuracy!
-Whether it’s picking or strumming that’s your style, loudness, richness, and fullness is the name of the tune!
+Whether it’s picking or strumming that’s your style, loudness, richness, and fullness is the name of the tune with this instrument!

-By looking at the guitar, you can’t see any external controls.
+By looking at this acoustic electro guitar, you can’t see any external controls.
 That’s because the Fishman Sonitone system allows for controls to be housed inside the soundhole which eliminates the need for ugly, extra cuts and holes in the side.

-This genuinely beautiful six string guitar provides true and organic sound that fits perfectly with its forest-friendly motif!
+This genuinely beautiful six string guitar provides some of the best true and organic sound that makes for a memorable experience!